AthAjuong/milestone-project-1/README.md

 2. As a current customer, I want to discover new offers and changes at my gym.
 3. As a current customer, I want information on exercise classes.

-## Website Strategy
+## Website Development Considerations
-To develop this website and address the interests of the sample buyer personas mentioned above, the developer spoke with varying individuals.
-This was so the developer could guage the functions and features that real-life customers would look for in a gym website.
-That information would inform the developer on how best to target the new/potential customers and current customers.
+To develop this website and address the interests of the sample buyer personas mentioned above, the developer spoke with various individuals.
+This was so the developer could gauge the functions and features that real-life customers would look for in a gym website.
+That information would inform the developer on how best to target the new/potential customers and current customers for "TightCore Gym".

 ### Strategy
 This website is made for three key overarching segments.

 1. Customer Type:
   1. Current gym customers
-  2. New gym customers
+  2. New/Potential gym customers

 2. Demographic:
   1. Age range: Under-55